mroberts1/BOOTSTRA.386/floppy/index.md

 Chuck drops his hands on the table "now you got both in there, how will that work?
 Sometimes we want pictures, sometimes we want text."

-Kat responsds, "well we can give it IDs like in the Scheme example from earlier, test the device and then decide which to turn off and on"
+Kat responds, "well we can give it IDs like in the Scheme example from earlier, test the device and then decide which to turn off and on"

 So I erase again
 ```html